barcek/docNxgres/README.md

 ### app-proxy (Nginx reverse proxy server)

-The 'nginx.conf' configuration file for the Nginx reverse proxy is mounted into the container.
+The 'nginx.conf' and 'default.conf.template' configuration files for the Nginx reverse proxy are mounted into the container.
 Changes made outside of the container can be applied within by restarting the containers.

 - At the top of 'nginx.conf', `user` is set to `nobody`, but an alternative user may be preferred.
-- Around midway down 'nginx.conf', logging is set to a light level.
-The file 'proxy_access.log' uses a custom `brief_format`.
-The line for error logging into 'proxy_error.log' is commented out as an equivalent brief format cannot trivially be applied.
-The intention here is to avoid data collection issues by default, but if greater collection is required, the log format can be modified, the error logging line uncommented and/or a bind mount for 'proxy_error.log' added to 'docker-compose.yml' as for the access log.
+- Around midway down 'nginx.conf' and in 'default.conf.template', logging is set to a light level.
+Specifially, in 'nginx.conf', a custom `discreet` log format is defined, while in 'default.conf.template', the log file 'proxy_access.log' has its format set via the `LOG_FORMAT` environment variable to this `discreet` format.
+In 'nginx.conf', the line for error logging into 'proxy_error.log' has been commented out as an equivalent discreet format cannot trivially be applied.
+The intention here is to avoid data collection issues by default, but if greater collection is required, the log format can be modified or one or more new formats added, the error logging line uncommented and moved to 'default.conf.template' and/or a bind mount for 'proxy_error.log' added to 'docker-compose.yml' as for the access log.
-- In the server block in 'nginx.conf', the reverse proxy is set to listen on port 80.
+- In the server block in 'default.conf.template', the reverse proxy is set to listen on port 80.
 In the file 'docker-compose.yml', port 80 is mapped to port 8080 to avoid conflict, but this may need to be changed.

 Reading up on [the Nginx image](https://hub.docker.com/_/nginx) is recommended.